 1. Document theft or snooping

 Simply put, this is when a person/colleague/visitor simply walks over to a printer and picks up, or reads a document that belongs to someone else.
 This common security breach highlights all manner of potential security issues when handling sensitive data.
-With the pending GDPR enforcement date ahead, and with the knowledge that this type of data is of interest to unsavoury characters, a breach of this kind, can be a breach of the GDPR, which can potentially result in fines that can cripple a business.
+With GDPR no being enforced, and with the knowledge that this type of data is of interest to unsavoury characters, a breach of this kind, can be a breach of the GDPR, which can potentially result in fines that can damage a business.

 If the printer settings and controls aren't secure, someone may mistakenly, or even intentionally, alter and reroute print jobs, open saved copies of documents, or reset the printer to its factory defaults, thereby wiping all your settings.
 Another serious and potentially crippling data breach.